minkaotic/front-end-notes/CSS-Notes.md

 ## Box Model Elements

 ![CSS Box Model](https://github.com/minkaotic/front-end-notes/blob/master/box_model.png)

-### Block vs inline display
-- Most common values for the `display` property are `block` (creating a new line after element), `inline` (not breaking into a new line), and `inline-block`
-- `inline-block` is useful in cases when we want items to appear next to each other, but still want top/bottom margin to be applied as if the whole set was a block element
-- `li { display: inline; }` to keep list items next to each other on one line, then use padding and margin to neaten up visually (for more advanced list manipulation, see: https://teamtreehouse.com/library/lists-5)

 ### Borders
 - **Border shorthand**: `border: [width] [style] [color]` - or do each of them individually for control over each side, eg.: `border-width: 10px 20px`, or `border-top: 2px solid lightgrey;`.
 NB: